-Tom Sizemore Is Accused Of Allegedly Sexually Assaulting An 11-Year-Old Girl — REPORT
+Tom Sizemore Has Just Been Accused Of Allegedly Sexually Assaulting A Young Girl

 According to The Hollywood Reporter, actor Tom Sizemore was accused of alleged sexual assault against an 11-year-old girl in 2003.
 The report stated that Sizemore was told to leave the film set of the movie Born Killers after an 11-year-old actress told her mother that Sizemore allegedly touched her genitals.
 At the time, her parents did not press charges, and Sizemore returned to the set for reshoots.
 The incident was not disclosed publicly until Monday, Nov.
 13. The now 26-year-old former actress, who chose not to be named by The Hollywood Reporter, is said to be exploring her legal options against Sizemore and her parents.
 Bustle has reached out to Sizemore's reps for comment, but had not heard back at the time of publication.